Treat yourself to the BEST Cranberry Moscow Mule this holiday season!

 This cocktail is so simple to make, which is why it's perfect for entertaining guests at Thanksgiving, Christmas, and other holiday parties!

-Start by filling your copper mug about 3/4 full with ice.
+- Fill your mug about ¾ full with ice.

-I like to make this Cranberry Mule extra festive by serving it garnished with fresh cranberries and a sprig of rosemary.
+Make this Cranberry Mule extra festive by garnishing it with fresh cranberries and a sprig of rosemary.
 The rosemary also adds a wonderful, wintery fragrance.

 Making Mules for a Crowd

 Are you throwing a holiday party?
 It's really easy to make this Christmas Moscow Mule by the pitcher.
 Simply use these proportions to scale the recipe: